1981 Brink's robbery: Arrests

-Gilbert, Brown, and Clark crashed the Honda while making a sharp turn, injuring Brown's neck, and knocking Clark's handgun onto the floor of the car.
+Clark (with Gilbert and Brown in the car) crashed the Honda while making a sharp turn, injuring Brown's neck, and knocking his handgun onto the floor of the car.
 South Nyack police chief Alan Colsey was the only officer initially at the scene of the crash, but managed to hold them at gunpoint until Orangetown Police Officer Michael Seidel and Rockland County District Attorney's Office Detective Jim Stewart arrived.
-After the trio were arrested, police found $800,000 from the robbery and Clark's 9mm handgun on the floor of the back seat of the car.
+After the trio were arrested, police found $800,000 from the robbery and the 9mm handgun on the floor of the back seat of the car.

-Police traced the license plate on one of the getaway vehicles to an apartment in New Jersey.
+Police traced the license plate on one of the getaway vehicles, a white Buick, to an apartment in East Orange, New Jersey.
 There, the police found weapons, bomb-making materials, and detailed blueprints of six Manhattan police precincts.
-Investigation later revealed the apartment was rented by Buck, who had been previously arrested for providing weapons to the Black Liberation Army.
+Investigation later revealed the apartment was rented by Marilyn Jean Buck, who had been previously arrested for providing weapons to the Black Liberation Army.
 She had been sentenced to 10 years in prison, but in 1977, she was granted furlough and never returned.

 While at the apartment, police also found papers that listed an address in Mt.
 Vernon, New York, a small city in Westchester County about 20 miles from the mall where the robbery occurred.
 When police raided that apartment, they found bloody clothing, ammunition, more guns, and ski masks.
 Investigation later revealed that the bloody clothing belonged to Buck, who had accidentally shot herself in the leg when she tried to draw her weapon during the shootout with the police.

 All of the license plates on the vehicles seen near the Mt.
 Vernon address were entered into the NCIC system.
 Three days later, NYPD Detective Lt.
 Dan Kelly spotted a 1978 Chrysler with a license plate that had been seen at the Mt.
 Vernon Apartment and called for backup.
-The vehicle, occupied by Sundiata and Odinga, fled from the police when officers tried to pull them over.
-After the vehicle crashed, the two occupants engaged the police in a gunfight that left Sundiata dead and Odinga captured.
+The vehicle, occupied by Sundiata and Odinga, fled from the police when officers (Kelly, Detectives Irwin Jacobson and George Alleyne; Officers George Santori, Edward Johnson and Lawrence DiTusa; New York City Police Department Emergency Service Unit Officers John Russell and Alan Cochran) tried to pull them over.
+After the vehicle crashed, the two occupants engaged the police in a gunfight that left Sundiata dead (shot in the neck and face by Detective Irwin Jacobson), and Odinga captured by Officers Alan Cochran, Edward Johnson, and Lawrence DiTusa.
 Inside Sundiata's shirt pocket, police found a crushed .38 caliber slug they believe was fired from O'Grady's service weapon.
 Three more participants, including Balagoon, were arrested several months later.

 The investigation for the participants in the robbery would continue for years.
 Buck was arrested in 1985.
 The last person to be arrested was Shakur, accused as the ringleader of the robbery, in 1986.